Simple, comforting, healing lentil and rice vegetarian stew with healthy, whole ingredients.

 Take the time to really be present and take deep, grounding breaths.

-Soak the mix for 20 minutes or as long as you have time for, I always find this quickens the cooking process.
+- Soak the mix for 20 minutes or as long as you have time for, I always find this quickens the cooking process.
+(Don’t worry if you don’t have the time.)

-Raise to medium high heat to bring the kitchari to a gentle boil, then lower to a medium low.
-Add the lid, but keep it a few inches open to allow some steam to escape.
+- Raise to medium high heat to bring the kitchari to a gentle boil, then lower to a medium low.
+Cover withthe lid, but keep it a few inches open to allow some steam to escape.
 Continue cooking until everything is a tiny bit “overcooked” to maximize digestive ease, usually about 20 minutes.
 Stir a few times so nothing sticks to the bottom or sides.
 The kichadi will look creamy.